quicwg/qlog/draft-marx-qlog-main-schema.md

 buffer are in turn reminded of the requirement of listing events in strict time order, as er {{time-based-fields}}.

+Most JSON parsers strictly follow the JSON specification.
+This includes the rule that trailing comma's are not allowed.
+As it is frequently annoying to remove these trailing comma's when logging events in a streaming fashion, tool implementers SHOULD allow the last event entry of a qlog trace to be an empty array.
+This allows loggers to simply close the qlog file by appending "[]]}]}" after their last streamed event.

 # Methods of Access

 qlog implementers MAY make generated logs and traces on an endpoint (typically the